YHKok/tp/docs/UserGuide.md

 ### Delete session: `deletesession`

-Deletes a session of the specified person from the address book.
+Deletes a session of the specified person from EduConnect.

 Format: `deletesession INDEX d/DAY ti/TIME`